Tilana/tilana.github.io/about.md

-I'm a Data Science, Natural Language Processing and Machine Learning practitioner.
+I'm a Data Scientist, Natural Language Processing and Machine Learning practitioner.

 I strive to use data in a socially beneficial and impactful way.